barc/backbone.giraffe/src/docs/collectionView.md

 ## Item View

-Unlike many frameworks, __Giraffe.View__s are composable meaning implementing a CollectionView and ItemView is fairly simple.
+In __Giraffe__ views are composable meaning many of the features needed for CollectionView and ItemView are already baked into the view.

 ```js
 var FruitView = Giraffe.View.extend({